 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.11% in August over the previous month, which was below July’s 0.19%.
+Consumer prices rose 0.10% in October over the previous month, contrasting September’s 0.04%.

-Industrial production fell 0.3% month-on-month in seasonally-adjusted terms in July, which followed June’s revised 0.7% fall (previously reported: -0.6% month-on-month) and marked the third contraction in a row.
+Industrial production increased 0.3% month-on-month in seasonally-adjusted terms in September, which followed August’s revised 1.2% increase (previously reported: +0.8% month-on-month).

 October 30, 2019

 At its 29–30 October meeting, the Central Bank of Brazil’s Monetary Policy Committee (COPOM) unanimously decided to cut the benchmark SELIC interest rate from 5.50% to a new historical low of 5.00%.

 October 28, 2019